Sri Lanka rupee near 1-yr high; state banks lower dollar-buying rate

-COLOMBO, June 5 The Sri Lankan rupee ended near a one-year high on Thursday as exporters and banks sold dollars, while state banks lowered the greenback buying rate by 2 cents.
+COLOMBO, June 5 The Sri Lankan rupee rose on Thursday to near its one-year high as exporters and banks sold dollars, while state banks lowered the greenback buying rate by 2 cents.

 Dealers said the two state banks, through which the central bank intervenes to direct the market, bought dollars at 130.28 rupees, 2 cents below the previous day, to prevent sharp volatility in the currency.